SabreTools/MPF/CHANGELIST.md

 - Use newer download version
 - Build artifact before upload
 - Change link to WIP builds in README
+- Use commit SHA as body of rolling releases

 ### 3.1.1 (2024-02-20)